Rebecca Lobo

 Rebecca Rose Lobo-Rushin (born October 6, 1973) is an American television basketball analyst and former professional women's basketball player in the Women's National Basketball Association (WNBA) from 1997 to 2003.
 Lobo, at 6'4", played the center position for much of her career.
 She played college basketball at the University of Connecticut, where she was a member of the team that won the 1995 national championship, going 35–0 on the season in the process.
 She was inducted into the Women's Basketball Hall of Fame in 2010.
-In April 2017, she was one of the members of the 2017 class of the Naismith Memorial Basketball Hall of Fame, alongside Tracy McGrady and Muffet McGraw.
+She has been inducted into the Naismith Basketball Hall of Fame twice: in 2017 for her individual playing career, and in 2026 as a member of the 1996 United States women's Olympic basketball team.

 Early life

 Lobo was born in Hartford, Connecticut, the youngest daughter of RuthAnn (née Hardy) and Dennis Joseph Lobo.
 Her father is of Cuban descent, while her mother was of German and Irish heritage.
 Lobo was raised a Catholic.
 Her brother Jason played basketball at Dartmouth College and her sister Rachel played basketball at Salem State College.
 Lobo's mother and father were both teachers; her father also coached basketball and track and field.
 Raised in Southwick, Massachusetts, Lobo was the state scoring record-holder with 2,740 points in her high school career for Southwick-Tolland Regional High School in Massachusetts.
 She held this record for 18 years until it was surpassed by Bilqis Abdul-Qaadir of the new Leadership Charter School in Springfield on January 26, 2009.